vladoshub/xr-gate/README.md

 ## SteamVR with XREAL Ultra

-Need Steam with SteamVR installed.
+Steam and SteamVR must be installed from the Steam website, not from Snap.
+Use an X11/Xorg session.

 Run xr_client
 ```bash